-OPT_USE_API - A global setting to enable/disable ZoneMinder APIs.
+OPT\USE\API - A global setting to enable/disable ZoneMinder APIs.
 If you are using mobile apps like zmNinja, this needs to be enabled

-Note: If you are using zmNinja along with authentication, please make sure AUTH_HASH_LOGINS is enabled, OPT_USE_API is elabled, AUTH_RELAY is set to hashed, AUTH_HASH_IPS is off and a valid AUTH_HASHED_SECRET is specified.
+Note: If you are using zmNinja along with authentication, please make sure AUTH\HASH\LOGINS is enabled, OPT\USE\API is elabled, AUTH\RELAY is set to hashed, AUTH\HASH\IPS is off and a valid AUTH\HASHED\SECRET is specified.

-OPT_USE_LEGACY_AUTH - Starting version 1.34.0, ZoneMinder uses a more secure Authentication mechanism using JWT tokens.
+OPT\USE\LEGACY\AUTH - Starting version 1.34.0, ZoneMinder uses a more secure Authentication mechanism using JWT tokens.
 Older versions used a less secure MD5 based auth hash.
 It is recommended you turn this off after you are sure you don't need it.
 If you are using a 3rd party app that relies on the older API auth mechanisms, you will have to update that app if you turn this off.
 Note that zmNinja 1.3.057 onwards supports the new token system.

-OPT_USE_EVENT_NOTIFICATION - zmeventnotification is a 3rd party event notification server that is used to get notifications for alarms detected by ZoneMinder in real time. zmNinja requires this server for push notifications to mobile phones.
-This option only enables the server if it is already installed.
+OPT\USE\EVENT\NOTIFICATION - zmeventnotification is a 3rd party event notification server that is used to get notifications for alarms detected by ZoneMinder in real time. zmNinja requires this server for push notifications to mobile phones.
+This option only enables the server if its already installed.
 Please visit the Event Notification Server project site for installation instructions.

-OPT_USE_GOOG_RECAPTCHA - This option allows you to include a google reCaptcha validation at login.
-This means in addition to providing a valid username and password, you will also have to pass the reCaptcha test.
-Please note that enabling this option results in the zoneminder login page reaching out to google servers for captcha validation.
+OPT\USE\GOOG\RECAPTCHA - This option allows you to include a google reCaptcha validation at login.
+This means in addition to providing a valid usernane and password, you will also have to pass the reCaptcha test.
+Please note that enabling this option results in the zoneminder login page reach out to google servers for captcha validation.
 Also please note that enabling this option may break 3rd party clients if they rely on web based logins (Note that zmNinja now uses the API based token method and will not be affected if reCAPTCHA is enabled).
-If you enable this, you also need to specify your site and secret key (please refer to context help in the ZoneMinder system screen).
+If you enable this, you also need to specify your site and secret key (please refer to context help in the ZoneMinder system screen)

-SYSTEM_SHUTDOWN - this option puts a poweroff icon in the header of the ZM UI for users with System privilege accessi.
-This icon will allow the user to shutdown the full system via the ZM UI.
+SYSTEM\SHUTDOWN - this option decides if it is allowed to shutdown the full system via the ZM UI.
 The system will need to have sudo installed and the following added to /etc/sudoers: